Sunday, September 25, 2022

 - Instead of a fancy, traditional wedding cake, we are building one with Little Debbie snack cakes.

-- I have a suit of armor who was going to be a prominent part of the reception when it was going to be held at our house (more on that later), so the main wedding cake, the Little Debbie cake I mentioned earlier, is going to be in the shape of a castle... complete with a moat made with a mixture of sanding sugar and sprinkles...
-AND a moat monster (Randall from Monsters, Inc).
+- I have a full-size suit of armor named Lance who was going to be a prominent part of the reception when it was going to be held at our house (more on that later), so the main wedding cake, the Little Debbie cake I mentioned earlier, is going to be in the shape of a castle... complete with a moat made with a mixture of sanding sugar and sprinkles... as well as a moat monster (Randall from Monsters, Inc).

 - I don't like to wear dresses so I'm wearing a tunic with leggings... and an incredibly sparkly long veil and rhinestone-covered tennis shoes.

-- My fiance' and I are becoming fluent in sign language so we are going to sign parts of the wedding and one of the decorations is a set of wooden hands that have joints - we are making them each have the hand shape that says, "I love you."
+- My fiance' and I are becoming fluent in sign language so we are going to sign parts of the wedding.
+One of the decorations is a set of jointed wooden hands.
+We put gloves and wedding rings on them as well as watches handed down from our grandparents.
+We will be forming the fingers into the hand shape that says, "I love you."

 - Instead of a ringbearer, my daughter's fiance's emotional support animal will carry the rings up the aisle.
 When it's time to give them to the officiant, the plan is for her to say "Shake," and he'll hold up his paw with the rings tied on it for her to take.

-- Sand ceremonies are becoming more traditional so that's not too unusual, but we are including a blend of four colors to represent our parents, white sand to represent God, and we are including my daughter and her fiance' with their own colors.
-We are also putting the sand in a shadow-box frame and on special occasions, we are going to turn it one rotation - so that the sand gradually being blended shows how our lives are becoming more enmeshed.
+- Sand ceremonies are becoming more traditional so that's not too unusual, but we are also including a blend of four colors to represent our parents, white sand to represent God, and additional colors for my daughter and her fiance'.
+The sand is going in a shadow-box frame and on our anniversaries, we are going to turn it one rotation - so that the sand gradually being blended shows how our lives are becoming more enmeshed.

-- My daughter is not doing well right now - physically or mentally.
+2 - My daughter is not doing well right now - physically or mentally.
 I really wanted her to be much more involved than she can be.
-I understand what's going on but it's still disappointing.
+I understand what's going on with her but it's still disappointing.

-However, because I know that some days she does well and others she doesn't, I have backup plans for all of her parts of the wedding, just in case she's having a bad day.
-I also changed some things I originally wanted to do to give her more time to rest in between all of the wedding activities.
+Because I know that some days she does well and others, not so much, I have backup plans for all of her parts of the wedding, in case she's having a bad day.
+I also changed some things I originally wanted her to do to give her more time to rest in between all of the wedding activities.

-Similar to the strategy to help her, I've been working since the beginning of the planning to get as much done up front as possible, so I'm not having to go sunup to sundown every day this last week.
-I'm still nervous that I'll overdo it so I'm making a conscious effort to try to rest some everyday.
+Similar to the strategy to help her, this whole time I've been trying to get as much done upfront as possible, so I'm not having to go from sunup to sundown every day this last week.
+I'm still nervous that I'll overdo it so I'm making a conscious effort to try to rest some every day.

 One last thing I need to say, though.
 At the top of my master to-do list, I wrote: